-Since ducted and ductless range hoods have fans and often lights installed within them, they also require electricity.
-Check the product information thoroughly before purchase to determine whether the hood is designed to be hard-wired into your home or if it plugs into a nearby outlet.
+Since both ducted and ductless range hoods have fans (and usually LED lights as well), they require electricity.
+Check the product information thoroughly before purchase to determine whether the hood is designed to be hard-wired or if it plugs into a nearby outlet.
 This is especially important if you plan to install the hood yourself.

 If you hire a contractor, be sure to mention in advance if the hood requires an electrical connection.
 If there are cabinets or appliances in the way, installation can be tricky.